bsnes-emu/bsnes/README.md

   - **Audio**: This tab contains options that affect how higan reproduces the emulated console's audio output.
-      - "Latency" controls how much audio output higan calculates in advance.
-        Higher values reduce the chance of
-        "popping" or "glitching" noises,
-        but increase the delay between an action occurring on-screen and the corresponding sound-effect being played.
+      - "Device" allows you to choose which audio device higan sends the emulated game's audio to.
       - "Frequency" controls the sample-rate that higan will use when generating audio.
         If your PC's audio hardware has a "native" sample-rate